INTERCEPT goes beyond to protect patients*, improve availability, and deliver value.

 Deliver Value

 *There is no pathogen inactivation process that has been shown to eliminate all pathogens.
 Certain non-enveloped viruses (e.g., HAV, HEV, B19 and poliovirus) and Bacillus cereus spores have demonstrated resistance to the INTERCEPT process.
+For a full list of pathogens, please refer to package inserts. †INTERCEPT Fibrinogen Complex is available for immediate use for up to 5 days when stored thawed; and when stored frozen requires thawing prior to use.

 - The INTERCEPT Blood System for Platelets Package Insert, Cerus Corporation.